navonodjoseph/news_api/README.md

 The top stories API is a database with the top 20 most viewed stories online.
 That was simply too much to display on my website.
 I felt that the app was best when it was limited to a smaller number of stories.
 Because I had a good sense of what the data looked like, I was able to filter the dataset down to a smaller number.
 Now the website includes a featured story ('leading article') and then a grid containing the next six most popular stories.

 ### Next steps
-There is still a lot that can be done to improve this app.
-I'd like to build in a search feature that would let you search the NYT database.
-I'm also interested in experimenting with the NYT's very large RSS library to see if I could include a page that fetches all stories related to a single topic like soccer or finance.
+There is still a lot of potential for this project.
+Here's where I could take this next:
+* A search feature that would let you search the NYT database.
+* NYT's very large RSS library to build out pages that fetches all stories related to a single topic like soccer or finance.
+* Using Axios